Decedents

 What Happens to Decedents & Their Estates?

 A decedent refers to someone who dies with or without a will.
 The estate of a decedent is like a business.
 The business is run by a Court appointed Executor or Administrator who collects the decedent’s assets, pays the debts, taxes and expenses and distributes the net estate to the appropriate parties.
+A New York City decedent’s estate lawyer can explain how this process works.

 The estate administration process will vary depending upon whether the decedent had a Last Will or died intestate i.e, without a Last Will.
-Different court proceedings will be required so that a fiduciary such as an Executor or Administrator can be appointed to administer and settle the decedent's estate.
+Different Court proceedings will be required so that a fiduciary such as an Executor or Administrator can be appointed to administer and settle the decedent’s estate.

 I have helped many clients who were Executors or Administrators administer decedent’s estates.
 I work closely with clients to help them obtain their desired goals and the successful completion of their legal matter.